These super healthy bran muffins are extra soft, moist, and perfect for breakfast!

 Ingredients

-- 2 cups bran flakes (for gluten free option, see note above)
+- 2 cups bran flakes or gluten free corn flakes

 - 3/4 cup milk of choice

-- 1/2 cup yogurt, applesauce, pumpkin, or mashed banana
+- 1/2 cup yogurt or applesauce, pumpkin, or mashed banana

 - 2 tbsp oil or additional milk of choice

-- 2 tbsp molasses (or sub pure maple syrup, honey, or agave)
+- 2 tbsp blackstrap molasses or pure maple syrup, honey, or agave

 - 1/2 cup sugar (see note above for sugar free)